dreamyguy/create-some-app/README.md

 [MIT](LICENSE)

 This package is [Treeware](https://treeware.earth).
 If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/dreamyguy/create-some-app) to thank us for our work.
-By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.
+By contributing to the Treeware forest you'll be creating employment for local families and restoring wildlife habitats.

 ## Credits